 The idea of heaven is much more of a paradox than it is a paradise.
-The world would be a whole lot better if people would come to terms with the idea that life on Earth is what we have and it makes our world a very special place in the universe— one of the very few that supports life as we know it.
+The world would be a better place if people would come to terms with the idea that Earth is an extraordinary place in the universe.
+It is one of the very few that supports life as we know it.

-Churches (organized religions) keep their parishoners in line using the "carrot and stick" technique via the promise of an afterlife that is a paradise for the virtuous and the threat of damnation for the wayward.
-Organized religions are a way to brainwash the public to make them conform to standards of which a particular faction of society approves.
+Organized religions keep their parishioners in line using a "carrot and stick" technique.
+The carrot is the promise of paradise for the virtuous .
+The stick is the threat of damnation for the wayward.
+Religions brainwash their followers to make them conform to standards approved by society.
 They offer the hope of a better life after death while giving no hope of a better life for the living.

-Religion is an unnecessary evil in this world, responsible for more grief, pain, and terror than any other facet of humanity.
-Religious persecutions and wars have infiltrated every culture since the beginnings of civilization.
-Religious teachings threaten the non-conformist, free-thinker with an eternity of pain and terror.
-Instead of enriching life, they suck the beauty out of it, creating longing and yearning instead of satisfaction and action.
+Religion is responsible for more grief, pain, and terror than any other facet of humanity.
+Religious persecution and wars have infiltrated every culture since the beginning of civilization.
+Instead of enriching life, religion sucks the beauty out of life.
+It creates longing and yearning instead of satisfaction and action.

-You don't have to worship a prophet to accept his teachings as valid and helpful.
-You can respect and even follow the wisdom of Buddha, Mohammed, Native cultures, the patriarchs of Judaism and even Jesus of Nazareth without adoration.
-Whether Ghandi, Martin Luther King. or the Dali Lama, Mohammed or Jesus, although the philosophies of religious leaders may seem that they have sprung from religion, like all cultural mores, they come from the wisdom of its teachers and what was accepted as wholesome in their society.
+You don't have to worship a prophet to acknowledge his wisdom.
+You can respect and follow the teachings of Buddha, Mohammed, Jesus of Nazareth without fealty.
+Whether Ghandi, Martin Luther King. or the Dali Lama, the philosophies of religious leaders may seem that they have sprung from the divine.
+Instead, like all cultural mores, they originate from what society accepted as wholesome.